sabbirkhanoni/PIRides-Ride-Sharing-Platform-with-Realtime-Live-Map-Tracking/server/readme.md

 }
 ```

-## Notes for Frontend Developers
+## Notes for Frontend Devloping

-- Always send the request body as JSON.
 - On success, store the returned `token` for authentication in future requests.
-- Handle error messages and display them to the user as appropriate.
+- Handle error messages and display them to the user.
 - The `data` object in the response contains the newly created user's information (except password).
-- The endpoint expects the `Content-Type: application/json` header.